2nd December 2020

 Last Updated: December 2020

 The Mailbox building remains open for our office workers, residents, guests and colleagues.

-From Thursday 5 November, in line with recent government guidelines, non-essential stores, salons, the Everyman Cinema, and our restaurants and bars, will be closed.
+From Wednesday 2 December our stores and salons will reopen.
+In line with recent government guidelines, the Everyman Cinema, and our restaurants and bars, will continue to remain closed.
 Please see below for a list of exemptions:

 Takeaway and Delivery Services:

 - Indico Street Kitchen will remain open for delivery and takeaway only

 - Starbucks at AC Hotel and Malmaison will be open for takeaway only

 - Zizzi is open for delivery and takeaway only